Hashtag Web3 / Updated

 Days 1-10: Setup & Community

-- Choose your path (ReFi Dev/Community Builder/Entrepreneur)
+- Choose your career path (ReFi Developer, Community Builder, Entrepreneur).

-- Join Web3 communities; follow conservation organizations
+- Join Web3 communities and connect with conservation organizations.

 Days 11-30: Foundation Building

-- Complete foundational courses (Cryptozombies, ReFi primers)
+- Complete foundational courses (Cryptozombies, ReFi primers).

-- Attend local tech hub meetups
+- Attend local tech meetups.

-- Connect with conservation NGOs
+- Network with conservation NGOs.

 Days 31-60: Momentum & Network